Patients and visitors

 Want to get the most from your appointment?
 For helpful tips and advice on how to prepare, what to bring, and how to follow up afterwards, click here to explore our full appointment resources.

-If you’re coming in for a stay, here’s what you need to know:
+If you’re coming in as an inpatient, here’s what you need to know:

 • What to bring: Essentials like your medication, nightwear, toiletries, and any mobility aids.